phodal/shire/docs/shire/shire-hobbit-hole.md

-    INTENTION_MENU("IntentionMenu", "Show in Intention Menu by Alt+Enter"), TERMINAL_MENU("TerminalMenu", "Show in Terminal panel menu bar"), COMMIT_MENU("CommitMenu", "Show in Commit panel menu bar"), RUN_PANEL("RunPanel", "Show in Run panel which is the bottom of the IDE") ;
+    INTENTION_MENU("IntentionMenu", "Show in Intention Menu by Alt+Enter"), TERMINAL_MENU("TerminalMenu", "Show in Terminal panel menu bar"), COMMIT_MENU("CommitMenu", "Show in Commit panel menu bar"), RUN_PANEL("RunPanel", "Show in Run panel which is the bottom of the IDE"), INPUT_BOX("InputBox", "Show in Input Box")
+    ;
 }
 ```